aeternity/protocol/channels/ON-CHAIN.md

 #### Empty Payload

 If the payload is empty, the last on-chain persisted state and `solo_round` are used.
-In this case the proof of inclusion root hash MUST be equal to the one persisted for the channel on-chain.
+In this case the state trees root hash MUST be equal to the one persisted for the channel on-chain.

 If the contract execution is successful, the channel will be updated with: